Sensitivity Analysis

 AHP Software one-way sensitivity chart with the slider moved so the Car 1 to Car 2 ratio falls below 2; the green vertical line now sits on the other side of the option-line crossover, switching the winning choice from Car 1 to Car 2.

-You can find the sensitivity of any variable by clicking on this icon that you see besides all variables.
+You can open the sensitivity chart for any variable by clicking the chart icon beside it.

 AHP Software pairwise comparison panel with the small per-variable sensitivity icon highlighted; clicking it opens the one-way sensitivity chart for just that variable.